Install the Denodo ODBC Driver on Linux¶

 denodoDSN.templatewith the content below:

-If the name of the database contains non-ASCII characters, they have to be URL-encoded.
-For example, if the name of the database is “テスト”, set the property
+Database), if the name of the database contains non-ASCII characters, they have to be URL-encoded.
+For example, if the name of the database is “テスト”, set the property to

 Fetchproperty establishes the number of rows of each block.
 This property is equivalent to the “Fetch size” of the JDBC connections.